 "He is so important because, for the first time, we have the possibility of knowing a Copper Age individual who died in the same situation as he had lived," said Katharina Hersel, a spokesperson for the South Tyrol Museum of Archaeology in Bolzano, Italy, where Ötzi is housed.

-But the story of his discovery, as with many archaeological finds, is a tale of knowledge gained in small increments. Ötzi has yielded his secrets slowly, through patient and detailed analysis over time.
+However, as with many archaeological finds, the story of his discovery is one of knowledge gained in small increments.
+Through patient and detailed analysis over time, Ötzi has slowly yielded his secrets.

 How was Ötzi found?

-Ötzi the Iceman was found by two German hikers who were making their way across the Tisenjoch Pass at an elevation of 10,530 feet (3,210 meters) above the Ötztal Valley in western Austria in September 1991.
+Ötzi the Iceman was discovered by two German hikers who were crossing the Tisenjoch Pass at an elevation of 10,530 feet (3,210 meters) above the Ötztal Valley in western Austria in September 1991.
 The hikers were skirting a glacier on the border of Austria and Italy when they noticed the upper part of a human body protruding from the ice.

 "The mummy was found lying outstretched on his stomach," Hersel said.
 "The left arm was strongly angled to the right and lay under the chin."